lxkz1/CS50Pjourney/README.md

 - PIL / Pillow, a third-party image library; installed with pip install pillow but imported as PIL
 - Image.open(filename), opens an image file and returns an Image object (needs to be stored in a variable)
 - .save(filename, ...), writes an Image object to a file; save_all=True, append_images=, duration=, and loop= are used together to build an animated GIF from multiple images
-- sys.argv, a list of command-line arguments; sys.argv[0] is always the script's own filename, sys.argv[1:] is everything typed after it
-- sys.exit(), exits a program early, used for handling invalid input instead of letting the program crash or continue